DouglasMacKrell/venue-ninja/docs/deployment-notes.md

 * Add logging via Spring Boot Actuator (optional)
 * Add favicon & SEO metadata if doing frontend
 * Use a custom domain if desired
+* Document `.env` usage if securing future endpoints

 ---

 Need help?
-DM @DouglasMacKrell on LinkedIn or scream into the wind at MSG until a ninja appears 🥷💨
+DM @DouglasMacKrell on LinkedIn or whisper your service URL into the void.
+A ninja will answer. 🥷💨